 A factoid QAS is a system that provides concise facts like "Who is the father of Luke Skywalker?" or "What is the population on Mars?".
 The limitation of factoid QAS is that many questions that people want answers for, are not factoid questions.
-In contrast in a non-factoid QAS the system can be asked to provide an answer to a math question, how to change the oil of the car, etc. and the answer can be more of a descriptive nature.
-Frequently, for non-factoid questions, the answers cannot be readily found by simply using a good search engine because answering the question requires knowledge about the application domain.
+In contrast in a non-factoid QAS the system can be asked to provide an answer to a math question, how to change the oil of the car, etc. and the answers cannot be readily found by simply using a good search engine because answering the question requires knowledge about the application domain.
 Thus there is a need to organize knowledge in a different way.
-We identified 18 non-factoid QAS described in (P15), (P30), (P35), (P36), (P44), (P54), (P55), (P62), (P64), (P69 - P73), (P78), (P116) and (P123) and noticed a constant increase in the amount of contributions on non-factoid QAS.
+We identified 18 non-factoid QAS described in (P15), (P30), (P35), (P36), (P44), (P55), (P62), (P64), (P69 - P73), (P78), (P111), (P116) and (P123) and noticed a constant increase in the amount of contributions on non-factoid QAS.
 We can identify this as an increased research interest and future research trend driven by a need to create intelligent systems that actually "understand" the question.